 The Energy Flow

-When you maintain active stranger interactions, acquaintance relationships, and friendships, you bring diverse social energy into your life.
-This energy sustains your capacity for deeper connection.
-Your intimate relationship benefits from the social nutrition you gather everywhere else.
+Active stranger interactions, acquaintance relationships, and friendships bring diverse social energy into the system.
+This energy sustains the capacity for deeper connection.
+The intimate relationship benefits from the social nutrition gathered everywhere else.

-When you cut off outer fields — when you stop seeing friends, stop making small talk, stop engaging with acquaintances — the inner fields starve.
-The partner who is your only source of social contact bears an impossible weight.
+When outer fields get cut off — when friends stop getting seen, when small talk stops happening, when engagement with acquaintances ends — the inner fields starve.
+The partner who is the only source of social contact bears an impossible weight.
 The relationship does not fail because of incompatibility.
 It fails because it is being asked to do the work of an entire social ecosystem.

-Founders who say "my partner is my best friend, my confidant, and my only social outlet" are describing a structural problem, not a strength.
+The pattern of describing a partner as "my best friend, my confidant, and my only social outlet" is a structural problem, not a strength.

 Structural Solutions